COVID-19 UPDATE: Michigan sees 113,863 cases, 6,623 deaths - Leader Publications

 At area nursing homes, the Chalet of Niles reported a cumulative 17 cases and two deaths among residents and 17 cases and zero deaths among staff.
 Also in Niles, West Woods of Niles has reported a cumulative 81 cases and 20 deaths among residents and 40 cases and zero deaths among staff.

-In Cass County, the Cass County Medical Care Facility, located in Cassopolis, has reported a cumulative 40 cases and 10 deaths among residents and 27 cases and zero deaths among staff.
-The Timbers of Cass County, located in Dowagiac, has reported zero deaths and zero cases among residents and three cases among staff.
+In Cass County, the Cass County Medical Care Facility, located in Cassopolis, has reported a cumulative 40 cases and 10 deaths among residents and 28 cases and zero deaths among staff.
+The Timbers of Cass County, located in Dowagiac, has reported zero deaths and zero cases among residents and seven cases among staff.